 “Riding an e-bike is an awesome way to explore the land of OZ as there is so much to see, and riders often miss the opportunity to check out all that we have to offer,” OZ E-bikes co-owner Sean Morrisson said.
 “It doesn’t mean you have to solely ride an e-bike while you are here, but it’s a great way to get a lay of the land and see more in way less time!”

 After my first time riding an e-mountain bike, I realized just how much I was missing out on.
-I’m not as fast as my friends, so riding an e-bike allows me to keep up with them and cover more distance than I would riding my regular mountain bike.
+I’m not as fast of a rider as my friends, so riding an e-bike allows me to keep up with them and cover more distance than I would riding my regular mountain bike.
 I don’t get as tired nearly as quickly, so I can spend several hours out on the trails on an e-bike.
 Here are some tips for when riding an e-mountain bike:

 - Riding an e-bike can make you feel invincible, but always use caution and ride within your normal limits.